stakemix/SolanaValidatorGuide/README.md

 ```
 $ mkdir ~solana/bin #(Create a directory to hold your scripts )
 ```
 Create a script called solana-start.sh in the above directory.
-Use Vi or bin to capture this command set
+Use a text editor and place this file in the bin directory.
 ```
 #!/bin/bash
 set -x